whleucka/soprano-server/README.md

 ```

 #### Docker
-- Copy example environment and fill out the secrets
+- Copy example environment and fill in the secrets
 ```
 cp .env.example .env
 ```